chsanford/blog/_posts/2021-07-04-candidacy-overview.md

 >Also, what even is an "over-parameterized machine learning model?"

 The core motivation of all of my graduate research is to understand why deep learning works so well in practice.
-For the uninitiated, deep learning is a family of machine learning models that uses complex hierarchical neural networks or circuits to represent complicated functions.
+For the uninitiated, deep learning is a family of machine learning models that uses complex hierarchical neural networks to represent complicated functions.
+(If you're more familiar with theoretical CS than machine learning, you can think of a neural network as a circuit with continuous inputs and outputs.)
 In the past decade, deep learning has been applied to tasks like object recognition, language translation, and game playing with wild degrees of success.
-However, the theory of deep learning has lagged far behind these practical successes, which means that we can't answer simple questions like the following in a mathematically precise way:
+However, the theory of deep learning has lagged far behind these practical successes.
+This means that we can't answer simple questions like the following in a mathematically precise way:
-"How well do we expect this trained model to perform on new data?"
+* "How well do we expect this trained model to perform on new data?"
-"What are the most important factors in determining how a sample is classified?"
+* "What are the most important factors in determining how a sample is classified?"
-"How will changing the size of the model affect model performance?"
+* "How will changing the size of the model affect model performance?"

 ML theory researchers have formulated those questions mathematically and produced impressive results about performance guarantees for broad categories of ML models.
 However, these don't apply very well to deep learning.